-Naomi speaks up to keep children safe
+Naomi speaks up to keep families safe for children

 As a mother and a local leader, Naomi has always cared for the welfare of children.
 She says, “I am a woman leader in the community.
 I lead women in the village.
 I know hitting children and giving them plenty work is wrong.”
 However, when Save the Children visited her village talk about keeping children safe from all kinds of harm, Naomi knew she wanted to do more.

 Naomi clearly remembers the first awareness raising session she attended on Parenting Without Violence.
 “I was so interested because I am seeing everything Save the Children is talking about, is happening in the village,” she recalls.
 “Deep down in my heart, I knew I was not doing enough as a woman leader, this is because I didn’t know all this information about child abuse, child rights,” she says.

 Naomi is a Positive Parenting Facilitator working to protect all children from harm in her village

 Photo: Michael Amos/Save the Children PNG

 Determined to do more for her village, Naomi became a volunteer with Save the Children and attended 12 weeks of training about tackling family violence.
 She also learnt how to run an awareness raising session - just like the one she once attended herself.
 In her role as a positive parenting facilitator, Naomi now teaches other parents in her community about how to parent safely, tackle harmful gender norms and empower their children.

 Naomi says the training has given her the confidence to speak up.
 When Naomi used to talk about the risks of leaving young children home alone while parents went to work, people didn’t listen.
 “They tell me its none of my business to talk about their children and they need to do market to get money to send their children to school, so I just keep shut and observe only.”